Optimize · v1.0 NEW VERTICAL

 What does the Gumroad SKU lineup look like?

-Five SKUs, matching the Hive Civilization 5-verb taxonomy: Make ($199 DIY template), Hire ($5 single signed route), Rent ($999/mo for 50 routes/day), Lease ($9,999/yr unlimited routes), and Buy ($49,999 white-label deployment).
+Five SKUs, matching the Hive Civilization 5-verb model: Make ($199 DIY template), Hire ($5 single signed route), Rent ($999 a month for 50 routes a day), Lease ($9,999 a year for unlimited routes), and Buy ($49,999 white-label deployment).
 See logistics_gumroad_skus.md for the full proposal.

 Get a receipt on your next route